anapanifica/methods-for-handling-of-text-data/README.md

 # Lab6

 The data for this lab is the novel "War and Peace" by Leo Tolstoy (in the English translation).
 I downloaded the txt version of the novel from here: https://www.gutenberg.org/ebooks/2600.
 I tokenized the text and used `fasttext` to train a model, see `lab6_fasttext_train.py`.
-Then I checked the nearest neighbors of several words.
+Then I checked the nearest neighbors of several words, see `lab6_fasttext_check.py`.
 This is the output for the nearest neighbors of the word _black_:

 ```
 Warning : `load_model` does not return WordVectorModel or SupervisedModel any more, but a `FastText` object which is very similar.